On one class of holonomy groups in pseudo-Riemannian geometry: Introduction and main result

 is a holonomy group for a certain (pseudo)-Riemannian metric $g$. \end{theorem}

-Notice that in the Riemannian case this theorem becomes trivial: $L$ is diagonalisable and its centraliser $G_L$ is isomorphic to the standard direct product $\SO(k_1)\oplus \dots \oplus \SO(k_m) \subset \SO(n)$, $\sum k_i\le n$, which is, of course, a holonomy group.
-In the pseudo-Riemannian case, $L$ may have non-trivial Jordan blocks and the structure of $G_L$ becomes more complicated.
+Notice that in the Riemannian case this theorem becomes trivial: $L$ is diagonalisable and the connected component $G^0_L$ of its centraliser is isomorphic to the standard direct product $\SO(k_1)\oplus \dots \oplus \SO(k_m) \subset \SO(n)$, $\sum k_i\le n$, which is, of course, a holonomy group.
+In the pseudo-Riemannian case, $L$ may have non-trivial Jordan blocks and the structure of $G^0_L$ becomes more complicated.

 The structure of the paper is as follows.
-First we recall in Section 2 the classical approach by Berger to studying holonomy groups which we, like many other authors, are going to use in our paper.
-However, in our opinion, the most interesting part of the present paper consists in two explicit matrix formulas \eqref{r} and \eqref{r2} that, in essence, almost immediately lead to the solution\footnote{We think that this kind of formulas did not appear in the context of holonomy groups before.
-However, we are not experts in this area and we would really appreciate any comments on this matter.}.
-These formulas came to ``holonomy groups'' from ``integrable systems on Lie algebras'' via ``projectively equivalent metrics'' and we explain this way in Sections 3 and 4.
-The proof itself is given in Sections 5 (Berger test) and 6 (geometric realisation).
-The last section (Appendix) contains some details of the proof which, we believe, are more or less standard for experts on pseudo-Riemannian geometry.
+First we recall in Section~\ref{basics} the classical approach by Berger to studying holonomy groups.
+Like many other authors, we are going to use this approach in our paper.
+However, in our opinion, the most interesting part of the present work consists in two explicit matrix formulas \eqref{r} and \eqref{r2} that, in essence, almost immediately lead to the solution.
+To the best of our knowledge, this kind of formulas did not appear in the context of holonomy groups before, and we would really appreciate any comments on this matter.
+They came to ``holonomy groups'' from ``integrable systems on Lie algebras'' via ``projectively equivalent metrics'' and we explain this passage in Section 3.
+The proof itself is given in Sections 4 (algebraic reduction), 5 (Berger test) and 6 (geometric realisation).
+The last section (locnf, ) contains some details related to the special case when $L$ has complex conjugate eigenvalues.

+{\it Acknowledgements}.
+We would like to thank D.~Alekseevskii, V.~Cort\'es, E.~Ferapontov, V.~Matveev and T.~Leistner for useful discussions.
+We are also very grateful to the referee for the valuable remarks that helped us to improve substantially the structure of the paper.